itsneufox/installation_openmp_ubuntu/README.md

 ## Part D - Uploading your own gamemode and files

-- Visit [this guide](https://github.com/adib-yg/openmp-server-installation) to understand how to transfer your files from your server to your Ubuntu instance.
+- Visit [this guide](https://github.com/adib-yg/openmp-server-installation) to understand how to transfer your files from your server to your Linux instance.

 > [!NOTE]
-> *Don't forget that Ubuntu can't read .dll files, always download the .so counterparts!*
+> *Don't forget that Linux can't read .dll files, always download the .so counterparts!*

 <br>
 <br>